MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/scripts/sample-cli-create-connect-private-access.md

 This sample CLI script creates an Azure Database for MySQL - Flexible Server in a VNet ([private access connectivity method](../concepts-networking-vnet.md)) and connects to the server from a VM within the VNet.

 > [!NOTE]
 > The connectivity method cannot be changed after creating the server.
 For example, if you create server using *Private access (VNet Integration)*, you cannot change to *Public access (allowed IP addresses)* after creation.
-To learn more about connectivity methods, see [Networking concepts](../concepts-networking.md).
+To learn more about connectivity methods, see [Connectivity and networking concepts for Azure Database for MySQL - Flexible Server](../concepts-networking.md).

 [!INCLUDE [quickstarts-free-trial-note](../../includes/flexible-server-free-trial-note.md)]